igor-m/Floating-Point-Library-for-FlashForth/README.md

 Update: June 3rd 2015
 Added: atan2 sinh cosh tanh
+Workaround: with fpow which crashes with original (in Cfloats.c)

 This is a floating point library for pic24/33 with Cfloats.c and Cfloat.s for floating point support.